nicolay-r/ARElight/README.md

-# REmarker
+# ARElight

-Is a demo project which allows to perform relations annotation (and classification), powered by [AREkit](https://github.com/nicolay-r/AREkit).
+This is a demonstraction project of relations annotation with sentiment classification, powered by [AREkit](https://github.com/nicolay-r/AREkit).

 <p align="center">